mkmark/x4-notes/README.md

 I do this plot to unlock Yaki reputation.

-Push until you can dock on the Yaki pirate station, so that you can raise the reputation with trading and consequently unlock their blueprints, stop right here to preserve the ship with unique clock
+Push until you can dock on the Yaki pirate station so that you can raise the reputation with trading and consequently unlock their blueprints, stop right here to preserve the ship with a unique cloak

 - one irreversible decision and one easy-to-miss opportunity
   - giving Litigious Rodent to Bosa results in the Moreya to have the cloak with no pilot available on board (until finish the plot which I intend not)
-  - giving Litigious Rodent to TSS reuslts in a Katana to have the cloak, and you can assign a pilot before undocking.
-The assigned pilot can not excute any command though.
-They will have blue identity like allied pilots, but you can communicate them correctly.
+  - giving Litigious Rodent to TSS results in a Katana to have the cloak, and you can assign a pilot before undocking.
+The assigned pilot can not execute any command though.
+They will have a blue identity like allied pilots, but you can communicate with them correctly.
 You can reassign the pilot elsewhere later, but none can be assigned here from now on.
 If you exchange pilots with other ships, the one to be exchanged to the Katana will vanish.

 The choice boils down to, whether to put the cloak on a Moreya or a Katana.
 I have blueprints of both, so nothing special here.
 Moreya is the fastest S ship that can install a TER engine, and Katana is the fastest M ship that can install a TER engine.
 Both have distinguished ship paint, and the Katana gets a slightly better one, but this is no important reason.
-It's better to think in a perspective, that who gets more benefit from such a cloak.
+It's better to think from the perspective, of who gets more benefit from such a cloak.

-In real life, high speed scout does not need a cloak, the speed is its best protection, so is Moreya.
+In real life, a high-speed scout does not need a cloak, speed is its best protection, and so is Moreya.

-The Katana, on the other hand, can achieve things a Moreya cannot do, for example, survive friendly fire when accidently activating the cloak near allies, and can kill almost any ship with less effort than a Moreya (How do you even kill a battleship with a Moreya?).
+The Katana, on the other hand, can achieve things a Moreya cannot do, for example, survive friendly fire when accidentally activating the cloak near allies, and can kill almost any ship with less effort than a Moreya (How do you even kill a battleship with a Moreya?).

 Katana it is.